ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 Elastic modulus:
   Compute the elastic modulus according to :cite:`Mokbel2017`.
-The new feature *Young’s Modulus [kPa]* (``emodulus``) will be available for plotting.
+The new feature *Young’s Modulus [kPa]* (``emodulus``) will be available for plotting and analysis.

 Fluorescence maximum crosstalk correction:
   Perform a crosstalk correction for multi-color RT-fDC measurements.
   New features *FL-1 maximum, crosstalk-corrected [a.u.]* (``fl1_max_ctc``)
-  will be available for plotting.
+  will be available for plotting and analysis.

 Filter